microchip-pic-avr-examples/pic18f56q71-lw-memory-card-mplab-mcc/README.md

 | CRC_VALIDATE_READ | Defined | If defined, block reads will verify the Cyclic Redundancy Check (CRC) of the data. **To reject bad data, set ENFORCE_DATA_CRC.**
 | ENFORCE_DATA_CRC | Defined | If defined, block reads with a bad CRC will fail

-**Note**: PetiteFs has a set of macros to modify functionality and/or memory usage.
+**Note**: Petit FatFs has a set of macros to modify functionality and/or memory usage.
 See `pffconf.h` for more information.

 ### Known Issues